marvinhinz/csgo-trader-extension/extension/README.md

 ### Build
-`npm run build` creates a complete build in the `build` directory. he extension can be loaded form there afterwards.
+`npm run build` creates a complete build in the `build` directory.
+The extension can be loaded form there afterwards.

 ### Deploy
 AWS CodeBuild is manually started.
 The configuration is in `buildspec.yml`.